 Greg and Ray went on to build BioWare over nearly 20 years (Aug returned to medicine in 1997) and made some of the most beloved Roleplaying Games ever built: Baldur’s Gate, Neverwinter Nights, Star Wars: Knights of the Old Republic, Jade Empire, Dragon Age, Mass Effect and Star Wars: The Old Republic are some of the games BioWare created.
 Initially, and for many years, Greg and Ray acted as Joint CEOs and shared many of the management responsibilities for BioWare.
 This was always the source of surprise and consternation as folks had trouble understanding how they could share leadership responsibilities, but they did successfully for many years.
 Initially both Greg and Ray were very directly involved in creating and running BioWare’s games, but over time they handed off responsibility for designing and directly managing BioWare’s games to talented leaders within the company.
 Greg and Ray never divested all involvement from the games and remained very involved in the conception and completion stages; they both loved playtesting BioWare’s game and sharing feedback and perspectives with BioWare’s development teams.

 In BioWare’s later years Ray became BioWare’s General Manager and Greg did a variety of odd jobs around the company, with his favorite being the Vice President of Entertainment and Miscellaneous (yes, it’s true).
 In reality Greg was filling in gaps and taking care of important aspects of the business that needed specific attention while Ray provided consistent management and long term strategic leadership.
-Ultimately Greg took on a role as General Manager of BioWare’s Austin studio to help the team guide Star Wars: The Old Republic to a successful conclusion.
+Ultimately Greg took on a role as General Manager of BioWare’s Austin studio to help the team guide Star Wars: The Old Republic, BioWare’s largest project at that time, to a successful conclusion.
+Star Wars: The Old Republic has generated over $1 Billion dollars in its lifetime.